ramiuness/end-to-end-portfolio-construction/README.md

 - Flexibility in defining portfolio objectives, allowing alignment with different investment mandates.

-- Can be tailored to the uncertainty of the distribution of mean returns.

 - Data-driven calibration of risk preferences to better reflect market conditions.

+- Can be tailored to the uncertainty in the distribution of mean returns.

 - Built-in backtesting workflows that assess how portfolio decisions perform under real-world market dynamics.